Getting your Trinity Audio player ready... |

 If you’ve measured your GMAT ability at the appropriate points before and during your prep, hopefully you’ll hit your score goal on test day and have no need for further assessment.
 However, we all know that even the best laid plans don’t always pan out.

-So, for those GMAT test-takers who need to go back to the drawing board after a disappointing GMAT performance, an Enhanced Score Report is yet another way to gain insight into GMAT ability.
+So, for those GMAT test-takers who need to go back to the drawing board after a disappointing GMAT performance, your Official Score Report is yet another way to gain insight into GMAT ability.

-An ESR is a useful tool because it gives you a general sense of where your strengths and weaknesses were on a given GMAT and how you managed your time.
+An Official Score Report is a useful tool because it gives you a general sense of where your strengths and weaknesses were on a given GMAT and how you managed your time.
 For instance, did you tend to lose steam in the latter half of each section?
 Did you spend too much time on the first quarter of the Quant and Verbal sections only to rush through the last quarter?
 Did you spend an inordinate amount of time on Reading Comprehension questions, yet answer relatively few of those questions correctly?
-These are the types of measures of your GMAT ability that an ESR can provide.
+These are the types of measures of your GMAT ability that your report can provide.

-What your ESR won’t provide is information about specific questions or concepts you missed.
-Furthermore, we have to remember that the data in an ESR relates to a small sample of questions.
-So, I don’t recommend crafting a retake study plan based solely on one ESR.
+What your report won’t provide is information about specific questions or concepts you missed.
+Furthermore, we have to remember that the data in your report relates to a small sample of questions.
+So, I don’t recommend crafting a retake study plan based solely on one Official Score Report.

-Nevertheless, your ESR provides more insight than your section scores alone.
+Nevertheless, your report provides more insight than your section scores alone.
 In addition to providing valuable time-management data, it may reveal weak points you didn’t realize you had.
-For example, if your Verbal score was lower than expected, it would be useful to know that, in that particular test sitting, Reading Comprehension was the score-lowering culprit, while Critical Reasoning and Sentence Correction were strengths.
+For example, if your Verbal score was lower than expected, it would be useful to know that, in that particular test sitting, Reading Comprehension was the score-lowering culprit, while Critical Reasoning was a strength.

 KEY FACT:

-An ESR is a useful snapshot of GMAT ability because it gives general data on your strengths and weaknesses and how you managed your time on a given exam.
+An Official Score Report is a useful snapshot of GMAT ability because it gives general data on your strengths and weaknesses and how you managed your time on a given exam.

 Key Takeaways

-• At the broadest level, the GMAT tests skills that are important in the business world, including quantitative, verbal, data analysis, and writing skills.
+- At the broadest level, the GMAT tests skills that are important in the business world, including quantitative, verbal, and data analysis skills.

-• An ESR is a useful tool for GMAT test-takers planning a retake because it gives general data on your strengths and weaknesses and how you managed your time on your exam.
+- An Official Score Report is a useful tool for GMAT test-takers planning a retake because it gives general data on your strengths and weaknesses and how you managed your time on your exam.

 What’s Next?